A-ryan-Kalra/multiplayer-game-grid-clash/README.md

 - ✏️ Add emojis or any unicode character - Add letters or emojis to the block.
 - 📡 Live Sync - All letters and updates are instantly shown to other connected users.
 - ### 📢 Extras Features:
   - ✅ Timed Rescriction – Timed resctriction per minute,once chacracter submitted to the block until they can update again.
+  - ✅ Rejoin Game - Users can request available players in the room to rejoin the ongoing game.
   - ✅ Historical Updates - Include the ability to go back in time to see all the updates made to the grid.
   - ✅ Group Data – Group multiple block updates made within a second.

 <br/>